psanan/website/website/README.md

+## TODO

+Consolidate from windfarmmusic.wordpress.com.
+It's possible to export from the WordPress admin interface and [import into Pelican](https://docs.getpelican.com/en/4.2.0/importer.html>).

+## Patrick Sanan's Website(s)
 My website is split into two largely-independent sections.
 These are distinguished in terms of who might want to read the content and/or subscribe to the feeds.